dgrant28/Web-Develoment-Final-Project/README.md

 # Web-Develoment-Final-Project
-Run Npm i to install dendencies
+Run npm i to install dendencies

-Node app to start the server.
+Run node app to start the server.

 Server will run on http://localhost:3000/